Qualifying companies (Section 110 Taxes Consolidation Act (TCA) 1997)

 - wish to withdraw their original 'qualifying company' notification.

-If the form is a withdrawal of a notification, it should be submitted to Revenue within eight weeks of the date the company ceases to be a 'qualifying company'.
+A withdrawal notification should be submitted within eight weeks of the date the company ceases to be a 'qualifying company'.